Bruno Foresti

 Foresti was born in Tavernola Bergamasca, Italy and was ordained a priest on 7 April 1946.
 Foresti was appointed auxiliary bishop to the Archdiocese of Modena-Nonantola on 12 December 1974 as well as Titular Bishop of Plestia and ordained bishop on 10 January 1975.
 Foresti was then appointed Archbishop of the Archdiocese of Modena-Nonantola on 2 April 1976.
-Foresti's final appointment was to bishop of the Diocese of Brescia and he retired as bishop of Brescia on 15 December 1998.
+Foresti's final appointment was bishop of the Diocese of Brescia, and he retired as bishop of Brescia on 15 December 1998.